What Is Benadryl (Diphenhydramine)?

 A 12.5 or 25 mg dosage every 4–6 hours is recommended for children aged 6–11.
 Benadryl should only be given to children under six if their pediatrician recommends it.

-You may also feel groggy and drowsy after taking Benadryl, and you may not fall asleep faster.
+You may also feel groggy and drowsy after taking Benadryl, and you may not fall asleep as quickly.

 There are generally no side effects associated with most antihistamines, including Benadryl.
-Over time, you can develop a tolerance for them since they don't have many significant side effects.
+Over time, you can develop a tolerance for them, and they don't have many side effects.

 Some common side effects of Benadryl include: